PatrickStrz/kovi/README.md

 * check out `CREATE_REACT_APP_README.md` for any create-react-app stuff.

 ## Project structure overview:
+Top level component that contains the app: `components/App.js`

 1. All GraphQL operations (queries, mutations, subscriptions) in `gql/` directory.
 2. All custom easily reusable ui components in `ui-kit/`
 3. All other components in `components/` directory.
-Data fetching components (Components with Apollo gql queries) names end in Container. ** Don't confuse with redux style Container-Component project structure.
+Data fetching components (Components with Apollo gql queries) names end in `Container`. ** Don't confuse with redux style Container-Component project structure.
 Other components may still be connected to redux and Apollo (i.e so don't have to pass muations down multiple levels), but they are not primary data fetching components.
 4. Global style related files are in `styles/` directory ( animations, colors, z-Index ...)
+5. Redux store split into Apollo and App.
+App contains all non-apollo related. state.
+6. Redux files - Action creators in `actions/` reducers in `reducers`